EcmaTC53/docs/src/content/docs/glossary.md

 A port specifier is a JavaScript value used by [IO classes](/api/io-class/) to refer to a hardware interface.
 Port specifier values are defined by the [host](/glossary/#host); usually either a number or string.

 For example, consider a microcontroller may support two [serial](/glossary/#serial) connections, each with different capabilities that may be configured to be available on a set of [pins](/glossary/#pins); the port specifier indicates which serial connection to use.

+## Pull-up

+Ensures that given no input, the circuit assumes a default value, which is pulled high.

+## Pull-down

+Ensures that given no input, the circuit assumes a default value, which is pulled low.

 ## RX